Dodworth: Sport

 Dodworth F.C. represented the village in the FA Cup during the 1920s.

 Dodworth MWFC currently play in the Sheffield County Senior premier division.

-Dodworth Miners ARLFC was established in 2018 and competes in the Yorkshire Men's Summer League; it's predecessor Dodworth ARLFC (1980–2015) initially competed in the West Yorkshire Amateur League and later the National Conference League.
+Dodworth Miners ARLFC was established in 2018 and competes in the Yorkshire Men's Summer League; its predecessor Dodworth ARLFC (1980–2015) initially competed in the West Yorkshire Amateur League and later the National Conference League.